Edwin Brett: Career

 Brett entered into an informal partnership with Ebenezer Landells (1808-1860), the Newcastle artist engraver, small publisher and one of the moving forces behind the satirical magazine Punch.
 In September 1860 Brett attempted a take-over of the editorship of the Illustrated Inventor published by his professional mentor, the Liberal MP Herbert Ingram, but was thwarted when Ingram and his son drowned in an excursion ship collision on Lake Michigan.
 In 1864, together with the publisher William Laurence Emmett, he took over the English Girl's Journal and Ladies' Magazine, from the publisher Edward Harrison, which folded the following year.
 The failure of this partnership was to lead to an intense publishing rivalry between Emmett and Brett.

 After unsuccessfully experimenting with a couple of small format weeklies, The Boys' Companion and British Traveller and The Boys' Own Reader, Brett joined the Newsagents' Publishing Company (NPC) at 147 Fleet Street, where, with aggressive marketing and shrewd identification of his target readership, he pioneered a series of best-selling boys' periodicals.
 Under his management the NPC developed a new sub-genre in sensational 'penny-dreadful' fiction featuring young heroes in tales which were often brutal, glamorising highwaymen and burglars.

 In 1866 he started his own periodical, Boys of England, at 173 Fleet Street, a weekly magazine blending thrilling fiction and factual articles which was published for 33 years.
-Articles exhorted boys to participate in healthy outdoor games and contribute some of their pocket money to the journal's lifeboat fund which purchased the first Southend Lifeboat in 1879 (Brett named the vessel after the magazine and himself).
+Articles exhorted boys to participate in healthy outdoor games and to contribute some of their pocket money to the journal's lifeboat fund which purchased the first Southend Lifeboat in 1879 (Brett named the vessel after the magazine and himself).
 Later that year he signed the adventure novelist Captain Thomas Mayne Reid as a regular contributor following his bankruptcy.
 In 1868 Brett targeted a slightly older readership with Young Men of Great Britain, a 'healthy, moral, instructive and amusing companion for every age', which lasted four years.
 In the 1870s Brett expanded into popular romantic fiction with titles such as Wedding Bells (1870–79), Something to Read (1881–99), English Ladies' Novelettes (1891–2) and Princesses' Novelettes (1893-1904).